kchinzei/search_logger/README.md

 It is a part of Search Logger for Obsidian.
 It stays in your browser (Chrome, Edge, Safar, Firefox) to capture the search terms while Obsidian is running.

-Due to the nature of two-pieces software, you need to install and setup
+Due to the nature of two-pieces software, you need to install and setup both extension and plugin.

 ## Installation